Yves Hanson-Nortey

 Yves Hanson-Nortey (born 20 April 1983) is a Ghanaian politician and member of the New Patriotic Party.
 He represents Tema Central Constituency in the 8th parliament of the 4th Republic in Ghana.

-Early life
+Early life and education

 Hanson-Nortey was born on 20 April 1983.
 He hails from Takoradi in the Western Region of Ghana.
+He obtained a Bachelor of Arts in Political Science in 2006.

+Career

+He serves as the Managing director for Apex Petroleum Ghana.

 Political career

 Hanson-Nortey was elected member of parliament for Tema Central constituency in the 2020 Ghanaian general elections.
 He won by pulling 31,121 votes, representing, 65.04% of total votes cast.
+He is the vice chairperson of the Environment, Science and Technology Committee at 8th parliament.

+In the parliamentary primaries of 2024 for the NPP, he was defeated in his attempt to represent the party by Charles Forson.
+Forson secured 420 votes, surpassing his opponent who received 288 votes out of the total valid votes cast.